lackerman/concourse-chrome-ext/README.md

 1. Start by cloning the repository.
 2. Go to https://developer.chrome.com/extensions/getstarted#unpacked and follow the steps to load an *unpacked* extension.
-3. Test that it works by following the steps below.
+3. Test that it works by specifying your Concourse API url or by using the Mock API

-### Run the Mock Concourse API

-See the [README](mock-api/README.md) in the `mock-api` directory.
+  - See the [README](mock-api/README.md) in the `mock-api` directory.
-3. Test that it works by following the steps below.

 ## How to Contribute